Leuchtfeuer/custom-error-page/README.md

-This version of the custom_error_page can only be used in >= TYPO3 7 LTS.
+This version of the custom_error_page can only be used by >= TYPO3 7 LTS instances running in composer mode.

 ## How to use